mui/mui-x/docs/src/pages/components/data-grid/pagination/pagination.md

 ## Controlled page

 Use the `page` prop to control the size of the pages.

-You can use the `onPageChange` to listen to changes to the page size and update to prop accordingly.
+You can use the `onPageChange` to listen to changes to the page size and update the prop accordingly.

 {{"demo": "pages/components/data-grid/pagination/PageControlled.js", "bg": "inline"}}